Astilbe 'Visions' Description

 Winterizing: Where winter survival is a potential problem, plants should be sited in protected locations (e.g., southern exposures) with leaf and flower stems being left in place over winter for additional protection.

 Maintenance & Pruning: Deadhead spent flowers to promote additional bloom.
-Trim back Blue Fortune in early spring, before the plant exhibits new growth.
-Cut back the plant with pruning shears to a height of 6 inches.
+Trim back in early spring, before the plant exhibits new growth.
+Can cut back the plant with pruning shears to a height of 6 inches.
 Plants rarely need dividing, but you can divide every few years to thin the flower bed, or propagate.